kimberlykreiss/kimberlykreiss.github.io/projects_and_code/index.md

 ## Projects and Code
-My recent work has focused on mapping and geospatial analysis, text mining and natural language processing techniques, and applying machine learning techniques to ecomomic problems.
+My recent work has focused on geospatial analysis, text mining and natural language processing techniques, and applications of machine learning.
 I do most of my work in R or python.

 **Links to code and projects:**